What are Cash Flow Drivers?

-Additionally, industries that are capital-intensive tend to be more cyclical, which causes the company to hold more cash on hand.
-But while discretionary CapEx, also known as growth CapEx, can be reduced during difficult times to limit the damage to profit margins, maintenance CapEx is required to keep operations intact (e.g. replacement of broken equipment or machinery).
+Industries that are capital-intensive tend to be more cyclical, which causes the company to hold more cash on hand.
+But while discretionary capex, also known as growth capex, can be reduced during difficult times to limit the damage to profit margins, maintenance capex is required to keep operations intact (e.g. replacement of broken equipment or machinery).

 The capital structure refers to how a company’s operations are funded – i.e. the mixture of equity vs. debt.

 A higher debt component (% of total capitalization), if completely isolated, results in higher interest expense payments, which appear on the income statement and reduce cash flows.
 There is, however, a “tax shield” benefit from the interest expense.

 The borrowed funds (i.e. the debt financing) are typically used to fund growth and enable the company to pursue projects, which are ideally profitable enough to offset the costs of financing.

 If debt is added to the capital structure, initially the weighted average cost of capital declines due to the lower cost of debt and tax-deductibility of interest (i.e. the “tax shield”).
 But eventually, past a certain point, the risk of default (and bankruptcy) outweighs the benefits of the debt financing, which causes the cost of capital to trend upward (i.e. the risk increases for all stakeholders, not just debt lenders).